 Every few years, I start blogging again, get distracted from it, come back and then feel ashamed of my younger self and delete it all and begin again.
 This is usually in the wake of a massive life change.

 My oldest friends have both said that I should write again.
-I gotten in the habit of blogging for almost the entire year I realised because I had been penning long letters to my last boyfriend Christopher (though he would never accept being called that).
+I gotten in the habit of blogging for almost the entirety of last year I realised because I had been penning long letters to my ex-boyfriend (though he would never accept being called that) Christopher.
 I’ve written in my Facebook support group.
 Long chats with friends.
 Anonymously on Reddit forums.

 Though words are powerful, they are also cheap.
 We often say things we “don’t mean” at times.
 We make promises imbued with good intentions yet never keep.
 We spit white lies whenever convenient to spare someones feelings.
 Words only show an instance of a thought, not the perpetual stream of change that those thoughts reform and morph which is the struggle of being human.
 Words are limiting.
 Words can be taken out of context.
 And just like the photos on Instagram or the feed on Facebook, words are reviewed and edited, showing a curated essence of an idea.

 I want this to be the last time my blog has to “Begin Again”.